 Guaranteed Internship and Real-World Experience

 Hands-on opportunities are an essential part of the educational experience in a Forensic Science program.
 Arcadia’s guaranteed internship at the Center for Forensic Science Research & Education is a unique benefit of Arcadia’s program.
-This highly desirable, comprehensive, and intensive 12-week internal internship program gives every student valuable real-world experience and career preparation in the following areas: Forensic Biology, Forensic Toxicology, Forensic Chemistry and Trace Analysis.
+This highly desirable, comprehensive, and intensive 12-week internal internship program gives every student valuable real-world experience and career preparation in the following areas: Forensic Biology, Forensic Toxicology and Forensic Chemistry.

 The mission of the Forensic Science program at Arcadia University is to provide high quality, competent, and professional master’s level forensic science education and training.
 This mission is to be accomplished through contact with internal and external professional practitioners and academicians; through research, internships, and other forensic science activities intended to increase the students’ knowledge of forensic science, and through competent and ethical professional training.

 Believing that the program’s mission can be achieved through productive interactions among practitioners, academicians, and related forensic science activities, Arcadia University seeks:

 To provide a comprehensive graduate program in the areas of forensic biology, chemistry, toxicology and trace evidence analysis and to serve as a model for forensic science education excellence.